Best Private Student Loans [2023] Avoid Common Mistakes

 Sallie Mae used to be a government program, but now it’s a private company that offers some of the best private student loans.

-Sallie Mae has relatively few eligibility requirements, making it a great option for part-time students who might not qualify with other lenders.
+Sallie Mae has relatively few eligibility requirements, making it a great option for half-time or less than half-time students who might not qualify with other lenders.

 Pros